Increased Betting Action on Las Vegas Raiders After Free Agency

 - Odds on Las Vegas Raiders shift after free agency signings and Crosby developments

-- Raiders own No. 1 overall pick in the NFL draft, heavily favoured to take Heisman Trophy-winning QB Mendoza
+- The Las Vegas Raiders own the number 1 overall pick in the NFL draft, heavily favoured to take Heisman Trophy-winning QB Mendoza

 The Las Vegas Raiders had the most salary cap space among NFL teams going into free agency, and they certainly tossed a lot of that money around, making several notable signings.
 Bettors have taken notice.